I Hate My Job: 9 Things to Try Before Quitting

 3. Always Look Forward to Something Good

 This can be anything you want.
 Maybe you enjoy your lunch break.
 It’s possible you’re excited about a new movie that’s coming out on Netflix or somewhere else.
 There could be a meeting, remote or otherwise, that you’re looking forward to after work.
 If you do this, getting through the workday will be easier since you’ll view it more as a temporary situation until you get to the part that you like.

 It doesn’t have to replace the job you hate, but who knows?
-Your side hustle could become a full-time role eventually.
+Your side work hustle could become a new job, or a new career, eventually.
 Having something to do on the side to increase your income will make your main job more tolerable in some ways.
 In fact, hating your job can be a great motivation to get going with a new business instead.

-If your trouble is with a coworker, it’s always possible you may be able to negotiate with them to settle your differences.
+If your trouble is with a coworker, it’s always possible you may be able to have that tough conversation with them to settle your differences.
 You may never become friends, but you might be able to create some kind of peace treaty.
 Talking to your boss could also help the situation.
-Working different hours or even just fewer hours could make the job easier to manage.
+Working fewer hours or even just different hours could make the job easier to manage.
 Maybe it would be possible for you to work from home, given the situation.

-In cases where you hate your job so much that it’s causing serious problems, you may need a friend for some perspective or even a professional to help you find a new means of employment.
+In cases where you hate your job so much that it’s causing serious problems, you may need a close friend for some perspective or even professional career advice to help you find new means of employment.